-The Constant Maturity Treasury (CMT) rate and U.S. Treasury play a key role in determining the mortgage interest rates that are associated with your adjustable-rate mortgage (ARM).
-Understanding how CMT rates can raise or lower your home interest rates can help you budget more effectively and better plan for monthly expenses, including the purchase of a new or existing home.
+The Constant Maturity Treasury (CMT) rate and U.S. Treasury play a key role in determining the mortgage interest rates that are associated with adjustable-rate mortgages (ARMs).
+Understanding how CMT rates can raise or lower your mortgage interest rates can help you budget more effectively.

 What Is The Constant Maturity Treasury (CMT) Rate?

-Treasury securities – including U.S. Treasury bills (T-bills), U.S. Treasury notes (T-notes), and U.S. Treasury bonds (T-bonds) – are government debt obligations that are backed by the federal government.
+Treasury securities – including U.S. Treasury bills (T-bills), Treasury notes (T-notes) and Treasury bonds (T-bonds) – are debt obligations that are backed by the federal government.
 Holders of these treasury securities (investors), which can be bought and sold on primary and secondary markets, receive payments in exchange for the monies that they pay to secure them.

-T-bills are short-term debts that mature in under a year and are largely viewed as low-risk investments.
+- T-bills: T-bills are short-term debts that mature in under a year, and they’re largely viewed as low-risk investments.
 The longer it takes for the T-bill to mature, the more you can expect to be paid in interest as a return on your investment.

-T-notes are government-secured debts with a fixed interest rate and a term of maturity that sits somewhere between 2 – 10 years.
-Owners of T-notes receive payments on their holdings at 6-month intervals until such time as the T-note matures.
+- T-notes: T-notes are government-secured debts with a fixed interest rate and a term of maturity that sits between 2 and 10 years.
+Owners of T-notes receive payments on their holdings at 6-month intervals until the note matures.

-T-bonds by contrast are fixed-rate government debt securities whose maturity period ranges from 10 – 30 years in length.
-As a general rule, T-bonds pay investors in the form of semiannual interest payments until such time as these investments mature, at which time the owner of the T-bond can expect to be paid the bond’s face value.
+- T-bonds: T-bonds are fixed-rate government debt securities whose maturity period ranges 10 – 30 years in length.
+T-bonds pay investors in the form of semiannual interest payments until these investments mature, at which time the owner of the T-bond can expect to be paid the bond’s face value.

-Noting all of this, the Constant Maturity Treasury rate refers to a computed yield that is derived by taking the average yield of different types of Treasury securities that are set to mature at different times and using it to adjust for a number of time periods.
-It’s typically presented to observers in the form of an index that is provided by the government-backed Federal Reserve Board to demonstrate to prospective Treasury security purchasers what kind of average yield that they can expect to enjoy on investments made in these debt securities.
+The CMT rate refers to a computed yield that is derived by taking the average yield of different types of Treasury securities that are set to mature at different times and using it to adjust for a number of time periods.
+It’s typically presented to observers in the form of an index that is provided by the Federal Reserve Board to demonstrate to prospective Treasury security purchasers what kind of average yield that they can expect on investments made in these debt securities.

 Perhaps the easiest way to think of the CMT rate is as a current snapshot that reveals – based on trends in currently traded securities – how much value that the ownership of different types of Treasury securities might ultimately produce if you elect to invest in them.